Holy Cross Catholic Primary School

 The School Day

 We say prayers in the School Hall at 8:45am each morning.
-Parents and children are welcomed and encouraged to attend.
+All parents, carers and children are welcomed and encouraged to attend.
 School begins at 8:55am and children must be in the playground when the bell rings.

 The whole School has a fifteen minute break during the morning and Key Stage 1 also have a break during the afternoon.
-Lunch is served at 12 noon for reception class and key stage 1 children and at 12:25pm for key stage 2 children.
-Lunch break finishes for the whole school at 1:15pm.
+Lunch is served at 12 noon for Reception class and Key Stage 1 children and at 12:25pm for key stage 2 children.
 The School day ends at 3:15pm and parents are asked to be prompt when collecting children.

-Holy Cross is a Catholic School where we provide a Catholic Education in a Christian environment.
+We offer pupils a creative curriculum which interests and inspires them.
 Pupils and staff are challenged to achieve their potential, intellectually, socially and spiritually.
-We aim to provide a broad, balanced and relevant curriculum that meets the needs of each individual child.
+We provide a broad, balanced and relevant curriculum that meets the needs of each individual child.
 We encourage children to work independently, to develop skills and establish concepts in order to have access to the National Curriculum.
 We build upon the children’s own experiences so that they grow in confidence, self esteem and respect for others.

-School lunches are provided at a cost of £2.20 per day payable weekly or half termly at the School Office.
+We are a healthy School.
+Delicious School lunches are provided at a cost of £2.30 per day payable weekly or half termly at the School Office.
 Children may bring a packed lunch from home.
-We are a healthy School and also have a policy of no nuts due to allergies.
+All children drink water with their lunch and School lunches also offer milk.
+We have a policy of no nuts due to allergies.
 Currently all children in Reception and Key Stage 1 receive free school meals but if you believe your child may be entitled to free school meals according to the government set criteria please enquire at the School Office as there are further benefits for this group of people.

 Extra Curricular Activities

-We offer a wide variety of After School and Lunchtime clubs including; football, netball, French, art, cheerleading, story telling, brass, cello, violin, computer and gardening.
+We offer a wide variety of After School and Lunchtime clubs including; football, netball, tennis, cheerleading, French, art, storytelling, brass, violin, guitar, computer, coding and gardening.
 These are run throughout the year and each term children have the opportunity to change their club/s.
-Children in Years 3 and 4 have the opportunity to go on a two night residential trip and in Year 6 there is a five day school journey.
-Both these trips are activity based and offer children a wealth of new experiences.
+Children in Years 3 and 4 have the opportunity to go on a two night residential trip together.
+Year 6 also enjoy their own school journey.
+Both of these trips are activity based and offer children a wealth of new experiences.

-We have an Inclusion Manager in School who works with children who have special educational needs.
+We have an Inclusion Manager in School who works with children throughout the School who have special educational needs.
 She works in collaboration with class teachers and two higher level teaching assistants.
 They focus on individuals and small groups of children in order to help them make progress.
-She is our link with outside agencies who offer support and advice.
+Our Inclusion Manager links with other schools, and a range of outside agencies who offer support and advice.

 Our school uniform is simple and practical.
 It may be purchased in any shop the parent chooses.